Kids Jiu Jitsu FAQs

 Q: What is the basis for your self-defense system?

-A: Soulcraft’s Brazilian Jiu Jitsu is based on the self-defense principles established by the Gracie family and proudly traces its lineage to Helio and Carlos Gracie.
+A: Soulcraft’s Brazilian Jiu Jitsu is based on the self-defense principles established by the Gracie family.
 Brazilian Jiu Jitsu is a grappling based art, which means that children at taught to defend themselves without punching or kicking.

 Q: Who teaches the children’s programming?

 A: Soulcraft Kids and Wolf Cubs are taught by dedicated and quality instructors.
-Owner Brad Wolfson and head children instructor Chase du Pont lead a qualified team of martial artists with background experience in education.
+Owner Brad Wolfson and a team of qualified instructors with background experience in education.

 Q: What are your rules on sparring?
 When do you let children start sparring?